Digital Marketing Insights & Strategies

 Marketing and sales cannot operate from different definitions of success.

-If marketing is optimizing for leads and sales is responsible for revenue, the system will eventually break.
+If marketing is optimizing for lead volume while sales is responsible for revenue, the system will eventually break.

 The fix is alignment around shared revenue outcomes.